rudrakabir/glowing-octo-couscous/content/Self Made Man - Norah Vincent.md

 3. However I do also believe that there are differences between the sexes and we should treat people accordingly to that.
 (To use age as an analogy, we talk in baby talk to babies, or talk louder to old people. we still acknowledge both as humans, but recognise that they have different needs when it comes to communication, and act accordingly.
 I cannot pinpoint the exact difference so easily with gender, but the point is proportionate)
 4. I find the current trend of society as trying to see past the differences between all of us, and instead of customising solutions to fit everyone instead of just the Man, are trying to create a template for everyone to fit into instead.

 This book was recommended to me somewhere on reddit, and it is supposed to be about a journalist, who spent an year living as a Man, and how that experience shaped her perception of manhood and masculinity.
-Interseting.
+Interesting.

 I am a straight man, and I love talking about gender, sex, identity and relationships, especially with people who have definitions that conflict with traditional norms.  to this date I feel like the most open and honest conversation I've had about these things were with a gay man and a trans man, both of whom had very interesting things to say about what they consider manly and masculine.
-I think that conversation is what prompted the google where I reddited this book.
+In my head, that is because if you fit the more or less average definition of man, there is not much cause to think about or question the depths and bounds of your masculinity.
+Alternative expressions of it do tend to have that effect, which made me curious about this.
+That conversation is what prompted the google where I reddited this book.

 Now I will actually start reading it, with the intention set in my head.